perspe/Scatmm/README.md

 ## Description

-This script implements a graphical interface (on PyQt5) to interact with the transfer matrix method (calculater Reflection/Transmission/Absorption for 1D stacked material layers).
+This script implements a graphical interface (on PyQt5) to interact with the transfer matrix method (calculate Reflection/Transmission/Absorption for 1D stacked material layers).
 The transfer matrix method was developed from the information provided on the Computational Electromagnetics Youtube video series by [EMPossible](https://www.youtube.com/channel/UCPC6uCfBVSK71MnPPcp8AGA).
 The program has a database of materials (easily expanded with new materials), that is used to perform the calculations.
-This programm allows for:
+This program allows for:
 * Calculation of arbitrarily sized stacks of planar materials
 * Export the results of simulations to text files
 * Import data to compare with simulations